-Logistics, sales, marketing, product development, SEO, social media, and just managing your cash flow well enough to keep the lights on and the doors open can be enough to bury any hopes and dreams you had of enjoying the fruits of your hard work, let alone navigating the complexities of HR.
+Logistics, sales, marketing, product development, SEO, social media, and just managing your cash flow well enough to keep the lights on and the doors open can be enough to bury any hopes and dreams you had of enjoying the fruits of your hard work.

-Hiring, firing, payroll, insurances, taxes – they’re enough to drive anyone insane!
-Luckily, there’s an organisation who can at least take all that off your plate.
+Hiring, firing, payroll, contracts, communications, employee relations, insurances, benefits, state taxes – they’re enough to drive anyone insane!

 What is a PEO?